rafis/schema-extended/README.md

 What versions of Laravel are supported
 --------------------------------------

-It have been tested only with Laravel 5.0.
-But you can try it with Laravel 5.1 too.
+It has been tested to work with Laravel 5.0 and 5.5.

 How to install
 --------------

-Add package to `package.json`
+Add package to `composer.json`
 ```json
 "repositories": [
     {